 Some churches require discipleship leaders to pass a class on the basic Biblical knowledge and theology.
 Depending on the level of teaching required of your leaders, that may not be necessary, but it would probably be beneficial.

 As you recruit leaders, don’t forget the importance of ongoing training and shepherding.
 Check in with them regularly to see how their groups are going, and make sure they have access to the tools and accountability that will make them effective leaders.
-Here is a list of Accountability Questions from our Leader’s Toolbox.
+Here is a list of Accountability Questions from our Leader’s Free Resource page.